Bad takes #1. We have long known.

 Unfamiliar ideas are often mis-identified and mis-characterized.
 It takes time for a new idea to be sufficiently familiar that it can be debated meaningfully.
 We look forward to those more meaningful debates.
 Until then, fending off bad takes is the order of the day!
 See the Bad Takes Index.

-An anonymous reviewer responded to the manuscript of Stoltzfus and Yampolsky (2009) with the claim that “we have long known that mutation is important in evolution,” citing the following passage from Haldane (1932) as if to suggest that the message of our paper (emphasizing the dispositional role of mutation) was old news:
+A reviewer of Stoltzfus and Yampolsky (2009) wrote that “we have long known that mutation is important in evolution,” citing the following passage from Haldane (1932) as if to suggest that the message of our paper (emphasizing the dispositional role of mutation) was old news:

 A selector of sufficient knowledge and power might perhaps obtain from the genes at present available in the human species a race combining an average intellect equal to that of Shakespeare with the stature of Carnera.
 But he could not produce a race of angels.
 For the moral character or for the wings, he would have to await or produce suitable mutations

-We included it in the final version of the paper because, actually, this passage demonstrates the opposite of what the reviewer implies.
+We included this in the final version of the paper because, actually, this passage demonstrates the opposite of what the reviewer implies.
 What is Haldane suggesting?

 I can’t resist a good story, so let’s begin with this 1930s photo of Italian boxer Primo Carnera, his friend and fellow heavyweight champ Max Baer, and Hollywood actress Myrna Loy.
 Baer dated Loy in real life.
 They made a movie together, the three of them (thus the staged publicity photo).
 Baer, one of the greatest punchers of all time and half-Jewish, became a hero to a generation of Jewish sports fans when he demolished Max Schmeling, the German champion, prompting Hitler to outlaw boxing with Jews.
 He literally killed one of his opponents, and repeatedly sent Carnera to the floor during their single fight.